baijum/selenium-python/source/getting-started.rst

           self.driver = webdriver.Firefox()

 This is the test case method.
 The test case method should always start with characters `test`.
-The first line inside this method create a local reference to the driver object created in `setUp` method.
+The first line inside this method creates a local reference to the driver object created in `setUp` method.

 ::